Last Updated April 2020:

 SAP eCommerce solutions generally allow customers to go through the entire order-to-checkout process without ever seeing the SAP system (or even know it exists).
-Customers access a web store website, place an order and pay for it in a typical and simple checkout flow.
-What the customer doesn’t see is the internal SAP order processing such as delivery and invoice that is created inside SAP.
+Customers access a web store, search for products, place an order and pay for it in a simple checkout flow.
+What the customer doesn’t see is the internal SAP order processing such as interactions with the payment processor, delivery, invoices and various shipping and warehousing processes that are executed inside SAP.

-Functionality in eCommerce platforms is generally focused on 3 main areas.
+As we outlined above, the core functionality in SAP connected eCommerce platforms is generally focused on 3 main areas.